KWWnoob/HOCLF-CBF4SORO/README.md

-# Safety-Aware Control of Continuum Soft Robots
+# Contact-Aware Safety in Soft Robots Using High-Order Control Barrier and Lyapunov Functions

 This repository provides the official implementation of the paper: